bomonike/azure-chatgbt/README.md

 ## Download from GitHub

+1. Open a Terminal.
-1. Navigate to the folder where you want to create a repository from GitHub.com.
+1. Navigate (after creating a folder) to the folder where you want to create a repository from GitHub.com.

    PROTIP: Our team uses the <tt>bomonike</tt> GitHub organization, which is why that name is part of the URL.
 That folder is at the root so we have a separate account ssh and gpg for it.